Located in: Montagne & Val de Reims: Vesle et Ardre

 Clicking on a village opens a field to the left with a link to the village profile.

-Bligny is located on top of the Montagne de Reims hill, along the Ardre river.
-The Bligny commune covers 259 hectares and has 119 inhabitants (as of 2013).
+Bligny is located on top of the Montagne de Reims hill, along the Ardre river, in the Marne department.
+The Bligny commune covers 259 hectares and has 124 inhabitants (as of 2015).

 Three military cemeteries with soldiers fallen in World War I are located in the vicinity of Bligny: one French – Nécropole Nationale, one Italian and one German.
 (Actually, these cemeteries are located in the Chambrecy commune, just across the border from the Bligny commune, but they all are named “Bligny”.)